microsoft/aitour26-BRK441-build-and-launch-ai-agents-fast-with-github-models-and-azure-ai-foundry/session-delivery-resources/readme.md

 This demo is designed to be run in a development container for easy setup.
 The container includes the following:
 - PostgresSQL dataset for Zava
 - **Customer Sales Server** that does basic product search using traditional name-based matching
+- A web app of the Cora agent app

 #### Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running